 Although strides have been made to lessen discrimination against minority sexual orientations, there remains both a lack of knowledge about, and some active negative bias towards those who identify on the Lesbian, Gay, Bisexual, Transgender, Queer and Ally spectrum.
 The Working with lesbian, gay, bisexual, transgender and questioning/queer youth DHS-6500 (PDF) practice guide is intended to increase the awareness, knowledge and skills of social workers and administrators in the child welfare system so they may effectively and competently meet the needs of LGBTQA youth and their families.

-The database collects information about the independent living services Minnesota provides to youth and the outcome information from youth transitioning out of foster care.
-The state database is part of a federal effort to compare and evaluate these programs.
-To submit data, Minnesota case workers should use forms found on the Social Service Information System Resource Page.
+The database collects information about the independent living services Minnesota provides to all youth, and the outcome information from youth transitioning out of foster care.
+The state database is part of a federal effort to compare and evaluate these services.

 The STAY (Successful Transition to Adulthood for Youth) Program offers services to youth, ages 14 up to 23, who are currently or were previously in foster care for at least 30 consecutive days after age 14, but are still working with county or tribal social workers.
 More information about the program is on this STAY Program page.

 Current and former foster youth can get up to $5,000 per school year for post-secondary education at colleges, universities, vocational, technical or trade schools.
 The Minnesota Education and Training Voucher (ETV) provides the funds.